 Don’t speak Italian?
 Don’t worry.
 I don’t either, and I managed to get around and you can too.

-✦ Genova – How to get There – Airport
+✦ How to get to Genova, Italia – Airport

 BW City Hotel

 I recommend the BW City Hotel, ask for their penthouse suite!
 You can check out my review of this amazing hotel here.
 Although it is not a classic interior-designed hotel, having modern décor, it is in the perfect location for your trip to Genova, Italia.
 You can read more about my wonderful view from the article mentioned above.
-If you get a chance, you can eat at Le Rune, Genoa, Italy.
+If you get a chance, you can eat at Le Rune, Genoa, Italy, which is just around the corner.

 Grand Hotel Savoia